Philyzh8/stDCL/README.md

 ```

 # Usage
-`scMGCA` is a deep graph embedding learning method for single-cell clustering, which can be used to:
+`stDCL` is a dual graph contrastive learning method for identifing spatial domains, which can be used to:
 + Single-cell data clustering.
 The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo.py">demo.py</a>.
 + Correct the batch effect of data from different scRNA-seq protocols.
 The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo_batch.py">demo_batch.py</a>.
 + Analysis of the mouse brain data with 1.3 million cells.
 The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo_scale.py">demo_scale.py</a>.